-If you are happy for your child to be weighed and measured, you do not need to do anything.
+If you are happy for your child to have vision screening (and be referred if required) and be weighed and measured, you do not need to do anything.

 If you do not want your child to take part, or your child has a medical condition that affects their height and weight please complete the attached form and return it to your child's class teacher.